 The AM menus provide access to the internal and external amplitude modulation features of the instrument.
-To access the AM menus, press the front panel AM menu button:
+To access the main AM menus, press the front panel AM menu button:

-There are three menus associated with the AM menu button.
+There are three menus that can be accessed from the main AM Menu.